-- A. No effluent or matter of any kind shall be discharged into any stream or body of surface water which: - Violates established stream requirements of the NYS Department of Environmental Conservation or otherwise causes odors or fumes or which is poisonous or injurious to human, plant or animal life; or - 2.
-Causes an increase in projected flood heights. - B. The practice of soil stripping shall be limited to incidental filling of areas within the Village to bring them up to grade, except insofar as is necessary for typical agricultural practices or incidental to excavation for basement and other structures. - C. Unless conducted under proper and adequate requirements, no use shall be permitted which will produce corrosive, toxic or noxious fumes, gas, materials, glare, fire, explosion, electromagnetic disturbance, radiation, smoke, odors, dust, waste, noise or vibration, or other objectionable features so as to be detrimental to the public health, public safety, or general welfare. - D. Dumping or storage of material in a manner that facilitates the breeding of vermin or endangers health in any way shall be prohibited. - E. All mining and excavation for commercial gain shall be prohibited. - F. Any establishment that engages in the sale or "gifting" of cannabis products or cannabis related paraphernalia without a NYS Conditional Adult-Use Retail Dispensary (CAURD) license.
+- A. No effluent or matter of any kind shall be discharged into any stream or body of surface water which: - 1.
+Violates established stream requirements of the NYS Department of Environmental Conservation or otherwise causes odors or fumes or which is poisonous or injurious to human, plant or animal life; or - 2.
+Causes an increase in projected flood heights. - B. The practice of soil stripping shall be limited to incidental filling of areas within the Village to bring them up to grade, except insofar as is necessary for typical agricultural practices or incidental to excavation for basement and other structures. - C. Unless conducted under proper and adequate requirements, no use shall be permitted which will produce corrosive, toxic or noxious fumes, gas, materials, glare, fire, explosion, electromagnetic disturbance, radiation, smoke, odors, dust, waste, noise or vibration, or other objectionable features so as to be detrimental to the public health, public safety, or general welfare. - D. Dumping or storage of material in a manner that facilitates the breeding of vermin or endangers health in any way shall be prohibited. - E. All mining and excavation for commercial gain shall be prohibited.